EPIC-guide/epic-guide.github.io/_life/shopping.md

 ### Markets

 Towns and communes typically have a market with local sellers of fresh produce once or twice a week.
-Check your local commune to know when and where, for Lausanne it's Wednesdays and Saturdays around the Riponne/Palud area.
+Check your local commune to know when and where.
+For Lausanne, it's Wednesdays and Saturdays around the Riponne/Palud area.

 ### Specialty stores